mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 ```
 {{< /collapse >}}

-In this example, `tiangolo/uvicorn-gunicorn-fastapi` is a commonly pre-built image for running FastAPI applications.
-You can fild all available images in [tiangolo/uvicorn-gunicorn-fastapi](https://hub.docker.com/r/tiangolo/uvicorn-gunicorn-fastapi).
-We choose the latest slim version.

 This diff compares changes made to the `values.yaml` file of a Helm chart, specifically for the `myapi` application.
 Here’s what was changed:

 1. Image Repository
 The image was updated to `tiangolo/uvicorn-gunicorn-fastapi`, which is a commonly pre-built image for running FastAPI applications.
-You can fild all available images in [tiangolo/uvicorn-gunicorn-fastapi](https://hub.docker.com/r/tiangolo/uvicorn-gunicorn-fastapi).
+You can find all available images in [tiangolo/uvicorn-gunicorn-fastapi](https://hub.docker.com/r/tiangolo/uvicorn-gunicorn-fastapi).
 We choose the latest slim version.
-This reflects a switch from serving static files (with Nginx) to running a FastAPI application.
+This reflects a transition from serving static files (with Nginx) to running a FastAPI application.

 2. Image Tag
 The tag was explicitly set to `python3.11-slim`, which ensures the application will run on this specific lightweight Python 3.11 image.